Logo

 Learn more

 Planning for the Town of Spring Lake is a joint collaboration between the Town of Spring Lake and Cumberland County.
-Although the Town does not have a full time Planning Director or staff, Spring Lake is fully capable of meeting planning and zoning requirements.
+Although the Town does not have a full-time Planning Director or staff, Spring Lake is fully capable of meeting planning and zoning requirements.
 Currently, the Cumberland County Planning Department handles most planning items as they relate to the Town.
+Town staff handles limited items and may direct you to Cumberland County.

 Planning FAQs: